-13 Healthy Things You Can Make With a Can of Tuna
+13 Healthy Recipes to Make With Canned Tuna

 Of all our favorite pantry staples, the humble can of tuna is probably the most overlooked.
 We all know it is easy to make a tuna salad sandwich, but that’s far from the only canned tuna recipe out there.
 Tuna fish is inexpensive and versatile, and there are many ways to turn it into a light lunch or dinner.

 Add it to tomato sauce for a delicious pasta dish (not just a cold tuna macaroni salad!), create tuna cakes similar to crab cakes, or a crispy Mediterranean salad that—gasp—doesn’t involve mayo.
 So step away from the boring tuna sandwich and try one of these creative canned tuna recipes instead.

 And for more, don't miss these 15 Classic American Desserts That Deserve a Comeback.

 Quick and Easy Italian Tuna Melt

 Let's start with a classic: the warmest, gooiest tuna sandwich you can make at home with a can of tuna.
 It's got red onions, green olives, jarred pesto, tomatoes, and capers.
 Everything comes together under a blanket of melted mozzarella cheese, between slices of whole wheat bread.